How to take a White Lotus–style vacation in Italy and Thailand this summer

 Phuket, Thailand

-A good part of the filming action has apparently been taking place in Phuket, one of the better known cities in Thailand if for no other reason than its distinctive name.
+A good part of the filming action took place in Phuket, one of the better known cities in Thailand if for no other reason than its distinctive name.
 But it has plenty more to distinguish itself too: as one of the oldest cities in the country but still relatively quaint, it has an amazingly well-preserved Old Town.

-Built in a unique Sino-Portuguese architectural style that reflects its prosperity over many centuries, the hustle, bustle, and grandeur of this quarter should also neatly reflect the chaos in the White Lotus characters' loves (if previous seasons are any indication, at least).
+Built in a unique Sino-Portuguese architectural style that reflects its prosperity over many centuries, the hustle, bustle, and grandeur of this quarter should also neatly reflect the chaos in the White Lotus characters' loves.

 Bangkok, Thailand

-Bangkok should be more energetic still: Thailand's capital city clocks in at around 17 million inhabitants and is one of the world's top travel destinations.
+Thailand's capital city clocks in at around 17 million inhabitants and is one of the world's top travel destinations.
 Its incredible growth in recent decades has resulted in a cityscape that has been described as "haphazard”—but we call it full of personality.
 Unsurprisingly, you can see and do just about anything here, from closing international finance deals to indulging in the city's 24-hour party scene.
-There's no telling what kinds of trouble this season's characters will get themselves into.

 How to travel around Thailand